 On March 22, 2019, Idaho Power and Jackpot Holdings, LLC entered a 20-year PPA for the purchase and sale of 120 MW of solar electric generation from the Jackpot Solar facility located north of the Idaho-Nevada state line near Rogerson, Idaho.
-The agreement contains an option for Idaho Power to purchase an additional 100 MW of solar generation from the adjacent Franklin Solar facility, subject to the satisfaction of specified conditions in the PPA.
-Under the PPA, Idaho Power will receive all RECs from the project.
-Under the terms of the agreement, Jackpot Solar is scheduled to be on-line December 2022.
+Under the terms of the PPA, Idaho Power will receive all RECs from the project.
+Jackpot Solar is scheduled to be on-line December 2022.

-An application was submitted to the IPUC on April 4, 2019, requesting an order that approves the PPA.
-On the same day, Idaho Power submitted a notice to the OPUC, in accordance with OAR 860-089-100(3) and (4), of an exception from Oregon's competitive-bidding requirements for electric utilities as the PPA with Jackpot Holdings, LLC presents a time-limited opportunity to acquire a resource of unique value to Idaho Power customers.
+An application was submitted to the IPUC on April 4, 2019, requesting an order that approves the PPA and on December 24, 2019, the IPUC issued Order No. 34515 approving the Jackpot Solar PPA.
+On the same day as the IPUC application, Idaho Power submitted a notice to the OPUC, in accordance with OAR 860-089-100(3) and (4), of an exception from Oregon's competitive-bidding requirements for electric utilities as the PPA with Jackpot Holdings, LLC presents a time-limited opportunity to acquire a resource of unique value to Idaho Power customers.
+On December 24, 2019, the IPUC issued Order No. 34515 approving the PPA with Jackpot Holdings, LLC.